-One of my earliest childhood memories is being on the passenger ship "Aurelia".
+(In loving memory of my precious Dad, who passed away peacefully on Easter Monday) One of my earliest childhood memories is being on the passenger ship "Aurelia".
 I was 3 years of age and embarking on a journey that would change the entire course of my life.
-I was migrating from the United Kingdom (London) to Fremantle, Western Australia with my parents and my older brother.
-Fuzzy and Special Memories … Continue reading A Carousel of Memories and Moments
+I was migrating from the United Kingdom to Australia … Continue reading A Carousel Of Memories And Moments

 Be joyful in hope, patient in affliction, faithful in prayer.
 (Romans 12 v 12) Is it possible to have patience in the midst of affliction?
 No matter the cause of affliction, no one wants to stay in a state of pain or distress or turmoil.
 Our immediate response in any traumatic event is to want it over … Continue reading Prayer, Patience Purpose and Pain

 One thing chronic illness guarantees is uncertainty.
 One thing a global pandemic, in the form of COVID-19, guarantees is uncertainty.
 No matter how much we might like to think we have things under control, our bodies, diseases, unexpected life events, loss of loved ones, always find a way of creating times of chaos, confusion, fear … Continue reading Facing An Uncertain New Year

 "You better watch out You better not cry You better not pout I'm telling you why...
 Santa Claus is coming to Town!!"
 It's Christmas Eve!!
 I think it's always been my most favourite day of the Christmas period ever since I was a young girl.
 The excitement and anticipation of Christmas Day just around the … Continue reading It’s Christmas Eve……Chronic Illness Style